May 6, 2021

 The trail bridge crosses the Spurwink Marsh as a connector between the Town Center Trail and the Gull Crest trail system.
 The roughly 200-yard span provides a connector between the Town Center Trail and the Gull Crest trail system as well as a close-up view of a tidal salt marsh ecosystem.

 From this central lookout point, the marsh stretches east towards Cape Elizabeth High School and west towards Spurwink Marsh and the Town Farm field.
 The river rises and falls with the tides and is surrounded by salt hay and cattails.
-Photos from the bridge will be used to monitor seasonal change in the ecosystem and capture marsh migration as sea levels rise in the coming years.
+Photos taken at this observation site from the bridge will be used to monitor seasonal change in the ecosystem and capture marsh migration as sea levels rise in the coming years.

 Learn More about what impacts will sea level rise have on marshes, conserved lands, marine resources, and other nearshore resources.